the-turing-way/the-turing-way/book/website/collaboration/task-management.md

 ## Systems / project "pulse"

 Switching between managing and doing - assuming you are a team member yourself.
-How often do you check in with the whole team, when do you plan things, when do you evaluate results, etc. There are various
+How often do you check in with the whole team, when do you plan things, when do you evaluate results.

 ### GTD